frankjjava/generic-dao/Readme.md

 Spring JDBC template gives unbeatable performance when compared to any ORM framework.

-This component saves a developer from writing all the code requried to integrate with a RDBMS backend.
+This component saves a developer from writing all the code requried to integrate with a RDBMS backend using Spring JDBC template.

 The developer has to only extend the otc.framework.generic.dao.AbstractDaoImpl and call one of the executeXXX(...) methods.